laro/Cilia/README.md

           using  StringView::CopyArgumentType = String
           using   ArrayView::CopyArgumentType = Array
           using  VectorView::CopyArgumentType = Vector
-          using  MatrixView::CopyArgumentType = MatrixView
+          using  MatrixView::CopyArgumentType = Matrix
-          using   ImageView::CopyArgumentType = ImageView
+          using   ImageView::CopyArgumentType = Image
-          using MDArrayView::CopyArgumentType = MDArrayView
+          using MDArrayView::CopyArgumentType = MDArray
           ```
     - Example:
         - `for copy str in ["an", "array", "of", "words"] { ... }`